 What is the role of the ATO in a Creditors Voluntary Liquidation?

 The ATO is a creditor to some degree in almost every liquidation.
 As a result, the ATO has a large number of staff dedicated to providing information to liquidators and participating in the liquidation process.
 Because they are often the only creditor in a liquidation, the ATO commonly participates in a liquidation and assists the process of the liquidation by attending and voting at creditors meetings.

 A Secured Creditor is a creditor who holds a valid security interest that is registered on the Personal Property Securities Register (PPSR) – this used to be called taking a “Charge”.
 Often secured creditors are banks or finance companies.
 If there are funds to be distributed to creditors in a liquidation, secured creditors are paid first.

 Employees of the company in liquidation enjoy priority over other unsecured creditors.
 This often comes into play with Superannuation which is not covered by the Government’s Fair Entitlements Guarantee scheme like other entitlements are.

 An unsecured creditor is a company or person that is owed money by the company in liquidation, and does not have any security over company assets or priority status.
 Most creditors fall into this category.
 Unsecured creditors receive payment in a liquidation only after all other creditor categories have been satisfied.

 The ATO ranks as an Unsecured Creditor.
 Many years ago, they used to be a priority creditor.
 They no longer hold that privileged position and instead have the ability to sometimes pursue company directors personally for unpaid PAYG, Superannuation and now GST with a Director Penalty Notice.

 Who can act as a liquidator in a CVL?

-Only a Liquidator registered by the Australian Securities and Investment Commission can act in a CVL.
+Only a Registered Liquidator can act in a CVL.

 Are the Courts involved in a CVL?